Super League › Arena Games Triathlon Powered by Zwift 2023

 Official start lists for the Arena Games Triathlon powered by Zwift events will be announced in the run-up to each event.

-There will be between 16-20 female athletes and 16-20 male athletes racing the events in Montreal, Sursee and Singapore.
+There will be between 16-20 female athletes and 16-20 male athletes racing the events in Montreal and Sursee.
 The Finals, in London, will see that number grow to 30 female and 30 male athletes.

 Is there prize money?